Deploy Applications on Kubernetes¶

 kubectl describe secret mysql

-Step 2 Update gowebapp-mysql-deployment.yaml
+Step 2 Update gowebapp-mysql-deployment.yaml under

 ~/$student_name-notepad/Mod9_assignment/deploy